nikumar1206/loco/notes.md

 - Provide a way to deliver logs back to users
 - Unhappy paths should offer clear, actionable steps
 - theoretically need a development cluster, followed by a production cluster.
+- look into connectRPC for API server/client code generation. also supports streaming
+- logs should take an output flag so they can be serialized to JSON and users can jq
+  - should also have a simple yank command to grab the whole log as json
+  - if we ever introduce streaming in real time, we should include a freeze

 ---